 - Mountains & Hiking: Blue Mountain Peak, the Caribbean’s sixth and Jamaica’s highest mountain peak

-- Waterfalls: Somerset Falls
+- Waterfalls: Somerset Falls in Hope Bay

 - Beaches: James Bond Beach

 - Botanical Garden: Castleton Botanical Gardens, Jamaica’s second oldest botanical garden through which the beautiful Wag Water River flows

 - Waterfalls: Tacky Falls and Kwame Falls, both rich with historical significance.

 - Beaches: Fantasy Beach, Cardiff Hall Beach and Salem Beach.